LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Ex2_Investigate_Message_Security.md

 12. While still on the **Encryption page**, Under the **Assign permissions to a specific user or groups** select the **Assign permissions** link.
 A new window displaying **Assign permissions** Should now be displayed on the right-hand side of the screen.
 Configure the following options:

     - Select **+ Add users or groups**.
 From the list of users that is displayed, select **MOD Administrator** & **Allan Deyoung** and then select **Add**.

-    - Select **+ Add users or groups** and new text box should appear.
-Enter your partners admin accounts email (Your partners admin email tenant prefix should look similar to yours **@xxxxxZZZZZZ.onmicrosoft.com**) then select **Add**.

-    **IMPORTANT:** In a later task we will be sending this email account an encrypted message.
-Please ensure you use a valid email address.
-If you do not have a partner, instead use a personal Microsoft Outlook email accoount that you can recieve email with (@Outlook.com, @live.com, @hotmail.com, etc)

     When finished, select **Save** and then select **Next**.